Osmose/advanced-open-file/README.md

 will be opened that will save to that file.
 Any directories in the path that don't exist will be created immediately upon hitting `Enter`.

+You can also click on any entry in the file list to add it to the current path (in the case of a directory) or to open it immediately (in the case of a file).
+You can also use the `Up` and `Down` arrow keys to scroll through the list, and `Enter` to select the currently-highlighted item.

 You can also remap the command to any key you want.
 For example, add the following to your keymap to map `Ctrl-x Ctrl-f` to open the dialog: